How To Feed A Loon

 Salsa, just like the dance by the same name, has quite a long and colorful history.

-Roasting the vegetables helps to concentrate the flavors as well add a slightly smokey taste to the salsa.
+Roasting the vegetables helps to concentrate the flavors as well as adds a slightly smokey taste to the salsa.
 Delicious.

 How To Roast the Vegetables